prahladyeri/prahladyeri.github.io/_posts/2013-11-23-some-wordpress-tips-and-tricks.md

 tags: wordpress php
 ---

 Wordpress is a universally recognized and robust blogging platform written in the PHP language.
-Below are a bunch of Wordpress tricks that I've learned during my deployments, and I'd like to share with you.<!--more-->
+Below are a bunch of Wordpress tricks that I've learned during my deployments, and I'd like to share with you.

 ***1. Change breadcrumbs to start from "Home" instead of Site-Title***: When I set up this site, the breadcrumbs in the post used to read like this: